oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 In contrast, other ancient historians treat Arminius with contempt and place the full blame of the *Varusschlacht* squarely on Varus’s shoulders.
 In his *Epitome of Roman History,* Florus juxtaposes the virtuous Drusus, previous governor of Germania, against the cruel Varus.[^15]
-Florus even compares Varus to Paullus, the defeated consul from the Battle of Cannae.[^16] Cassius Dio recounts the *Varusschlahct* in a similar manner.
+Florus even compares Varus to Paullus, the defeated consul from the Battle of Cannae.[^16] Cassius Dio recounts the *Varusschlacht* in a similar manner.
-He argues that one could see the gradually societal change of the Germani people under Drusus; however, Varus strove to make the transition faster by imposing stricter enforcement of Roman law.[^17]
+He argues that one could see the gradual, societal change of the Germani people under Drusus; however, Varus strove to make the transition faster by imposing stricter enforcement of Roman law.[^17]
 Both Cassius Dio and Florus attribute Varus’s strict rule as the catalyst to the *Varusschlacht*.
 On the other hand, very few ancient historians give credit to Arminius’s role in facilitating the ambush.
 These Romans argue that Arminius had no influence, for he and the Germani would never have rebelled under a competent leader like Drusus.